Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 5. Modeling

-If you like being in the center of attention, attending huge parties, and having your photos being constantly taken by the paparazzi, then modeling sounds about right.
+If you like being in the center of attention, attending huge parties, and having your photos taken constantly by the paparazzi, then modeling sounds about right.

 But be warned: working as a model exposes you to a lot of people, you are constantly posing before the camera, and your work environment can change from one moment to the next.

-You’ll also deal with a lot of different people, from the brands you represent, the media, fans, and more.
+You’ll also deal with many different people, related to the brands you represent, the media, fans, and more.

 Career alternative: sell feet pics